Isitifitis/marl_ddpg_showcase/README.md

 A reward of +0.1 is provided for time an agent hits the ball over the net, while -0.01 is the reward for dropping the ball or hitting it out of bounds.

 Thus, the goal of the agents is to continue playing for as many time steps as possible.
 #### States

-The state space has 24 variables, corresponding to position, rotation, velocity, and angular velocities of the arm
+The state space has 24 variables, 8 for each of the agents and the ball, corresponding to position and velocity.
 #### Actions

-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 Every entry in the action vector should be a number between -1 and 1.
 ### Environment Setup

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: